Make sure to clean your Go build cache

 Locate Go build cache directory

-The default location for build cache data is a directory named go-build in the standard user cache directory for the current operating system.
+The default location for build cache data is a directory named go-build in the standard cache directory.
 For me, on Linux, it is ~/.cache/go-build/

 .
 You can find out yours using this command